Tokyo is a city of theatrics and personality.

 If you want to see a show in Tokyo, you’re spoiled for choice!
-No matter how much time you have in Japan’s capital — whether you have 48 hours in Tokyo or a whole week — make it a priority to see one of these shows.
+No matter how much time you have in Japan’s capital — whether you have 48 hours in Tokyo or 2 weeks in Japan — make it a priority to see one of these shows.

 Top 5 Unique Shows in Tokyo to Experience

 Note: This post contains affiliate links, which means I may receive a small commission if you purchase something through one of these links.
 Thank you for supporting the free content on this site!
 For more information on affiliate links and cookies, see my disclosure page for more details.

 Japan is virtually synonymous with its most famous sport: sumo wrestling.
 This ancient sport dates back centuries to a time where it was recognized as nothing more than a form of entertainment for the deities.

 Yet these days, it’s iconic and internationally known, and to this day it still has a dedicated following across the country.
 Sumo might seem like just a shoving match, but that’s far from the case — it is incredibly regimented.
 Wrestlers train their entire lives to make it professionally, living and dining in communal living spaces called “stables” where they undergo a rigorous training schedule.